joannepdev/artificial-intelligence-assignment/documentation.md

 ## Evaluation Metrics

-The learned policy can be evaluated using several performance measures:
+The learned policy can be evaluated using several performance measures.

-- Win rate: Percentage of games won against a random or minimax opponent.
+Win rate is the percentage of games won against a random or minimax opponent.

-- Draw rate: Percentage of games ending in a draw, particularly against a minimax opponent where draws indicate strong play.
+Draw rate is the percentage of games ending in a draw, particularly against a minimax opponent where draws indicate strong play.

-- Loss rate: Percentage of games lost.
+Loss rate is the percentage of games lost.

-- Average number of moves to win: Measures how efficiently the agent wins.
+The average number of winning moves, measures how efficiently the agent wins.

-- Average cumulative reward: Mean reward obtained over many evaluation games.
+The average cumulative reward stands for the mean reward obtained over many evaluation games.

-- Training convergence: Monitoring average reward or win rate over episodes to determine whether learning has stabilized.
+The training convergence is to monitor average reward or win rate over episodes to determine whether learning has stabilized.

 Using multiple metrics provides a comprehensive assessment of the learned policy's effectiveness, robustness, and learning progress.